joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 - Add the Initial Position to the set of ***Cluster Points***, the ***Process Queue***.
 ```

-We do not explicitly search for an insulator as this would increase the time complexity of this step from linear to quadratic with the dimension.
+We do not explicitly search for an insulator as this would increase the time complexity of this step from constant worst case time to quadratic with the dimension.

 ##### Single Search Iteration